Standard ILAPI Documentation

 Response Body Properties

-: (List of JSON objects, Non-null) A list of link objects.
-A link object is a JSON object containing link data, which supports the creation of HTML link elements from a source page to a target page the link object describes.
+message: (String, Non-null) Text that gives details about the response.
+Informational only.related_links: (List of JSON objects, Non-null) A list of link objects.
+A link object is a JSON object containing link data, which supports the creation of HTML link elements from a source webpage to a target webpage the link object describes.

 {